 Bethany Erhardt studied cello with Anthony Elliott at the University of Michigan School of Music and graduated with highest honors in performance.
-She recently finished her Master of Music degree in performance, with secondary studies in conducting, at Western Michigan University.
+She completed her Master of Music degree in performance, with secondary studies in conducting, at Western Michigan University.
 At WMU, she was the Haas Cello Scholar and served as a graduate teaching assistant to Bruce Uchimura in applied cello.

 She is a member of the Suzuki Association of the Americas and a registered Suzuki cello instructor.
 Bethany joyously received her early training at the Suzuki Academy of Kalamazoo.